 When riding powder, your board sinks down into the snow, meaning the bottom of your pants are more in contact with the snow.
 This isn't a problem if the snow is super cold and dry.
 But as things warm up throughout the day, the snow can often get a little wet…meaning your pants do too.

 Another factor to consider is how many days riding you will be doing?
 The more you ride, the more your pants pick up dirt.
-And this dirt can cause the waterproofing to be less effective.
+This dirt can cause the waterproofing to be less effective.

 So if you only ride a few weekends each winter, then you will be able to get away with a less waterproof pant than if you ride every day of the winter.